oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup.md

 ## Task 3: Recording your initials

-For a number of activities in the lab we use your initials to identify instances (database, Kubernetes etc.) We do this to enable multiple user to use the same tenancy in some versions of the lab.
+For a number of activities in the lab we use your initials to identify instances (database, Kubernetes etc.) We do this to enable multiple user to operate in the same tenancy withouth conflict (This is only for some versions of the lab, in most cases you will be using your own free trial tenancy).

 We need to capture your initials and save them.
 It is important that when you enter your initials you use lower case only and only the letters a-z, no numbers of special characters